Guide

 It can be harder to find investor capital

-Many investors prefer to invest in corporations because:
+Many investors prefer corporations because:

 LLC profits may be taxed more heavily